ethernautdao/ethernauts/README.md

 We use Docker and Docker Compose to run the development environment.

-Run `docker-compose -f docker/development.docker-compose.yml up` to start the whole project.
+Run `docker compose up -d` to start the whole project.
 It includes the following services:

 - `hardhat-node`: (http://localhost:4585)
 - `hardhat-deploy`: Takes care of deploying the Ethernauts.sol contract to the docker hardhat network for development